sergei-mironov/litrepl/paper/md/paper.md

 <!--noresult-->

 The side effect of this execution is the starting of a session with the Python interpreter, which now runs in the background.
-The resources that builds up this functionality are illustrated on the Figure \ref{figure}.
-The session is represented by a couple of pipes, the interpreter process identifier, and by a sink file for asyncronous response.
-Litrepl connects to a session by sending the contents of a code section to the input pipe and forking out a reader process receiving the interpreter response from the output pipe.
-POSIX file lock mechanism helps Litrepl to manage the concurrent access to the pipes.
+Evaluation results are written back into the result sections, and the entire document is printed.
+At this stage, certain conditions can be optionally checked.
+First, adding `--pending-exitcode=INT` instructs Litrepl to report an error if a section takes longer than the timeout to evaluate.
+Second, setting `--exception-exitcode=INT` directs Litrepl to detect Python exceptions.
+Lastly, `--irreproducible-exitcode=INT` triggers an error if the evaluation result doesn't match the text initially present in the result section.

 ## Interfacing Interpreters